mpilar/resume/_sources/technical_skills.txt

 metrics collection.

 #######
+Grafana
+#######

+A great way to create a dashboard for metrics.

+#######
 Varnish
 #######

-Varnish is for my go-to tool for caching full web pages.
-I've spent time tweaking configurations and adapting Varnish to cache pages not designed to be cached.
+Varnish is for my go-to tool for caching full web pages or even fragments through ESI.
+I've spent time tweaking configurations and adapting Varnish to cache pages in a legacy application that had no concept of browser caching.

 ##############
 Traffic Server
 ##############

-When a caching layer does not need to have as many customizations of the request/response as can be done with Varnish I prefer using Apache Traffic Server which is an extremely powerful caching server with a tiered architecture.
+When a caching layer does not need to have as many customizations of the request/response as can be done with Varnish I have used Apache Traffic Server which is an extremely powerful caching server with a tiered architecture.